Best Drones Now

 $999- DJI Mavic Pro

 The DJI Mavic Pro is a spectacular machine.
 If this article was limited to one drone, then it would probably be the Mavic.
 It is incredibly stable, takes 4K video and can even fold up to be about the size of a water bottle.
 This drone is probably the best choice for most people.
-The only exception is the professional pilot that need the absolute best optics.
+The only exception is the professional pilot who needs the absolute best optics.
 Even pros often have a Mavic in their lineup of flying cameras because of its portability.

 |Learn more about the DJI Mavic Pro||Check the current price of the DJI Mavic Pro|